umbraco/UmbracoDocs/Reference/Security/index.md

 ## [Security Hardening](Security-hardening/index.md)

-Learn about how to can harden the security on your Umbraco website to secure it even further.
+Learn about how to harden the security on your Umbraco website to secure it even further.

 ## [Security on Umbraco Cloud](../../Umbraco-Cloud/Frequently-Asked-Questions/#security-and-encryption)